Threatened Species Strategy

 Threatened Species Strategy (PDF 524Kb)

-More than 600 species of plant and animal are threatened in Tasmania.
+More than 600 species of plants and animals are threatened in Tasmania.
 They are classified according to their level of threat as endangered, vulnerable or rare in the schedules of the Threatened Species Protection Act 1995.

-This Strategy has been developed to outline the approach to conserving Tasmania's threatened species and has the following aims:
+The existing Strategy was developeded to help conserve Tasmania's threatened species and has the following aims:

 • To ensure that threatened species can survive and flourish in the wild;